FBerding/aifeducation/README.md

 special conditions of educational and social sciences.
 These are:

 - **digital data availability:** In educational and social science, data is often only available in handwritten form.
-For example in schools or universities, students and pupils often solve tasks by creating handwritten documents.
+For example, in schools or universities, students and pupils often solve tasks by creating handwritten documents.
 Thus, educators and researchers first have to transform analogue data into a digital form, involving human actions.
-  This makes data generation financially expensive and time consuming leading to *small data sets*.
+  This makes data generation financially expensive and time-consuming, leading to *small data sets*.
 - **high privacy policy standards:** Furthermore, in educational and social science, data often refers to humans and/or their actions.